external-mirrors/mitra/README.md

 dpkg -i mitra_amd64.deb
 ```

+The server will be stopped automatically during installation.
 Do not overwrite existing configuration file if asked.

-Restart Mitra:
+Start Mitra again when the installation is complete:

 ```
-systemctl restart mitra
+systemctl start mitra
 ```

 ## Configuration